-The placing authority consents to the use of electronic monitoring and a record of this consent is kept in the young person's file.
+- The placing authority consents to the use of electronic monitoring and a record of this consent is kept in the young person's file. - The alarm system and the reasons for having it are explained to the young people, along with issues of safety, prior to admission.